bitrix24/b24restdocs/api-reference/crm/deals/crm-deal-fields.md

             "isImmutable": false,
             "isMultiple": false,
             "isDynamic": false,
-            "title": "Identifier in External Source"
+            "title": "Identifier of the item in the external source" },
-        },
         "UTM_SOURCE": {
             "type": "string",